nhcooper123/blue-whale-bes/manuscript/revision/response.md

 > We have added these as suggested.

-* In line XX we specifically mention that blue hwale feed on krill ("Blue whales feed mainly on krill (Euphausiacea), small crustaceans that feed on phytoplankton.").
+* In line XX we specifically mention that blue whales feed on krill ("Blue whales feed mainly on krill (Euphausiacea), small crustaceans that feed on phytoplankton.").
-* In lines XX we mention the trophic influence on isotopic signatures [NEED to D/o this]
+* In lines XX we mention the trophic influence on isotopic signatures [NEED to DO this]
 * We have added the West et al reference at lines XX and XX
 * We have added an explanation of d13C and d15N at line XX: "Note that carbon and nitrogen isotopes are expressed as d13C and d15N values, i.e. relative to a standard and as ratios of the rare (13C, 15N) to common (12C, 14N) isotope"
 * We have added the McMahon reference at line XX [ADD]